3 Changes To Make Your Services or Work With Me Page More Effective

 #2 Make Your Natural Scarcity Obvious

-If you run a service-based business, and you’re the product, you are naturally limited as to how many people you can work with at a time and/or how long it takes you to finish their project.
+If you run a service-based business, you are naturally limited as to how many people you can work with at a time and/or how long it takes you to finish their project.
 Natural scarcity or urgency is built into your business.

 But rarely does that natural scarcity get mentioned on Services pages.
 Instead, eager to get those warm leads rolling in, service-based entrepreneurs write content that gives the impression they’re on 24/7 call-out, with no lead time.
 As if they’re sitting there, with nothing to do, waiting for the prospect to contact you.